-How Digital Marketers Use Big Data to Track Their Audiences
+How Digital Marketers Use Data to Track & Target Customers

 Digital privacy is a huge concern nowadays, with many internet users claiming that the extent to which our information is recorded for advertising purposes is unethical.
 But does changing these terms end up hurting small businesses the most?